Top Rated California Workers' Compensation attorneys in just one call

 Depositions allow attorneys to obtain relevant information from all parties involved in the case.
 Attorneys can ask questions to gather facts about the incident, the injury, medical treatment, employment history, and other important details.

 Depositions provide an opportunity to assess the credibility and consistency of the deponent’s statements.
-Attorneys may ask probing questions to uncover inconsistencies or discrepancies that could impact the validity of the workers’ compensation claim.
+Probing questions are used to uncover inconsistencies or discrepancies that could impact the validity of the workers’ compensation claim.

 The Deposition